thedemons/kesh-autoit/documentation/README.md

-# Basic stuff about kesh
+# Start kesh and connect with Cheat Engine

 ### How does kesh work?
 - **kesh** load a server process on the android device that communicate with windows using **tcp socket**.